kailash-manasarovar/statement/docs/timeline/2025/march.md

 - The next day, I believe, I travel to Israel.
 - I'm visiting to assist my trauma therapy teacher, Stephen Terrell, who is giving module two of his course.
-- When I saw him in January for training in Dublin (a small section I still have to draft, I wasn't going to include any of this because I didn't think it relevant to the main story, but perhaps it is...).
+- When I saw him in January for training in Dublin, I asked him if he needed an assistant for Israel.
+- I wasn't going to include any of this because I didn't think it relevant to the main story, but perhaps it is...
-- I asked him if he needed an assistant for Israel.
-- He said yes.
+- Anyway, he said yes.
-- So, delighted, I made my travel arrangements.
+- So, delighted, I immediately made my travel arrangements.
 - I hadn't visited Israel since 2012 when [I fell in love with the country and its people](../early-years/2012.md#tiferet).
 - It's Purim.
-- At the last minute, Steve has to cancel the course because of health issues.
+- At the last minute, Steve has to cancel his course because of health issues.
 - I'm unable to cancel my travel plans and it's not clear when he's rescheduling, so I go on my own and have a blissful time wandering around Jerusalem and taking it all in; visiting The Wall every day and praying.
 - I had a lot to pray about.
 - And, I have never felt safer in my whole life than I did/do in Jerusalem and in Israel which you might find surprising but there it is.
+- I was not constantly stalked or threatened online or in person, which is my experience everywhere else in the world.
 - I meet some of the people that would have been assisting, or have taken Steve's courses previously in the US, and we do some Transforming Touch trauma therapy shares... this might be when I first notice my eye-twitching and I remember things about that from the past...
-- Anyway, the reason I'm adding this now is because of the Course in Miracles lesson I was studying that week which gave me pause.
+- Anyway, the reason I'm adding this now is because of the Course in Miracles lesson I was studying that week which was awesome.
 - The lesson was [Lesson 160: I am at home.
 Fear is the stranger here](https://en.wikisource.org/wiki/A_Course_in_Miracles/Workbook_for_Students/I_am_at_home._Fear_is_the_stranger_here).

 ## Moorfields Eye Hospital